MDI Birds

 Red-headed Woodpecker / Melanerpes erythrocephalus

 : mid May-mid Jun, most recently Jun 15, 2022 on Great Duck Island, and again mid Sep-mid Nov with , usually associated with bird feeders, to early Jan.
 A very few individuals have overwintered, most recently 2018-2019 in Southwest Harbor.
-Most birds have been dark headed immatures, which become red headed by spring.
+Almost all birds have been dark headed immatures (which on wintering birds can become red headed by spring) but a full adult in Northeast Harbor 10/25/2025 was .
 A very few breed in Massachusetts but they don't become regular, if still uncommon, until New York.